Extraterrestrial life: Extrasolar planets

 The extrasolar planets so far discovered range in size from that of terrestrial planets similar to Earth's size to that of gas giants larger than Jupiter.
 The number of observed exoplanets is expected to increase greatly in the coming years.
 The Kepler space telescope has also detected a few thousand candidate planets, of which about 11% may be false positives.

 There is at least one planet on average per star.
 About 1 in 5 Sun-like stars have an "Earth-sized" planet in the habitable zone, with the nearest expected to be within 12 light-years distance from Earth.
 Assuming 200 billion stars in the Milky Way, that would be 11 billion potentially habitable Earth-sized planets in the Milky Way, rising to 40 billion if red dwarfs are included.
 The rogue planets in the Milky Way possibly number in the trillions.

 The nearest known exoplanet is Proxima Centauri b, located 4.2 ly from Earth in the southern constellation of Centaurus.

 As of March 2014, the least massive exoplanet known is PSR B1257+12 A, which is about twice the mass of the Moon.
-The most massive planet listed on the NASA Exoplanet Archive is DENIS-P J082303.1-491201 b, about 29 times the mass of Jupiter, although according to most definitions of a planet, it is too massive to be a planet and may be a brown dwarf instead.
+The most massive planet listed on the NASA Exoplanet Archive is DENIS-P J082303.1−491201 b, about 29 times the mass of Jupiter, although according to most definitions of a planet, it is too massive to be a planet and may be a brown dwarf instead.
 Almost all of the planets detected so far are within the Milky Way, but there have also been a few possible detections of extragalactic planets.
 The study of planetary habitability also considers a wide range of other factors in determining the suitability of a planet for hosting life.

 One sign that a planet probably already contains life is the presence of an atmosphere with significant amounts of oxygen, since that gas is highly reactive and generally would not last long without constant replenishment.
 This replenishment occurs on Earth through photosynthetic organisms.
-One way to analyze the atmosphere of an exoplanet is through spectrography when it transits its star, though this might only be feasible with dim stars like white dwarfs.
+One way to analyse the atmosphere of an exoplanet is through spectrography when it transits its star, though this might only be feasible with dim stars like white dwarfs.

-Terrestrial analysis

-The science of astrobiology considers life on Earth as well, and in the broader astronomical context.
-In 2015, "remains of biotic life" were found in 4.1 billion-year-old rocks in Western Australia, when the young Earth was about 400 million years old.
-According to one of the researchers, "If life arose relatively quickly on Earth, then it could be common in the universe."